 - If continuity is broken, you will need to re-start your qualifying period of eight years from the financial year that you again undertake effective service.

 - Warlike service does not fast-track qualifying period of eight years.

-- Reservists can fast-track qualifying period by completing more than six months of Continuous Full-Time Service (CFTS) within the financial year.
+- Reservists can fast-track the qualifying period by completing more than six months of Continuous Full-Time Service (CFTS).
+CFTS periods of more than six months can be completed within one financial year, or span across two consecutive financial years.
 This means that in addition to being recognised for one year of effective service (for completing more than 20 days of paid service within the financial year), you also gain one extra year towards the eight year qualifying period.

 - This special condition does not apply to CFTS that is completed prior to taking a break in service of one year or more (which disrupts your continuity of service).